arfc/rollo/docs/source/motivation.rst

 Reactor designers have to set up parallelization to use the genetic algorithm optimization with nuclear software.

-The motivation for **ROLLO** is to provide a user-friendly tool that helps reactor designers use evolutionary algorithms for reactor design optimization.
 **ROLLO** provides a general genetic algorithm framework, sets up parallelization for the user, and promotes usability with an input file that only exposes mandatory parameters.
 **ROLLO** strives to be effective, flexible, open-source, parallel, reproducible, and usable: